WQOK: Moving to Raleigh

-In 1987, radio entrepreneur and syndicated morning radio host Tom Joyner purchased the station, under the corporate name "Power Broadcasting."
-The format was switched to urban contemporary, using the call letters WQOK along with their new moniker as "The All New K-Power 97.5 FM".
+In 1987, radio entrepreneur and syndicated morning radio host Tom Joyner purchased the station, under the corporate name "Power Broadcasting".
+The format was switched to urban contemporary, using the call letters WQOK, and rebranded as "K-Power 97.5".
 Joyner moved the transmitter tower closer to Raleigh, boosting it to 1020 ft in height above average terrain (HAAT).
 He also upgraded WQOK's effective radiated power to 100,000 watts, the maximum power permitted by the Federal Communications Commission (FCC), although the city of license remained as South Boston.

 The new tower and coverage area gave WQOK a "city grade" signal over South Boston as required by the FCC, and also put a strong signal around the Triangle as well.
 Closing down the original South Boston studios, the station signed on from brand new facilities in Raleigh.
 By winter 1991, WQOK claimed the number one spot in the Arbitron ratings.

-Sale to Clear Channel
+Sales to Clear Channel and Urban One

 In 1989, Joyner sold the station to Four Chiefs, Inc., owned by noted African-American broadcast executive Ragan Henry.
 Henry owned the station for seven years and sold it to Clear Channel Communications in May 1996.

 In 2000, as a result of a merger between Clear Channel and another owner of radio stations, AMFM, the new larger company wanted to spin off some of its stations.
 WQOK was sold to Radio One (now called Urban One), along with current sister stations 107.1 WFXC, 104.3 WFXK, and 103.9 WNNL.
 The sale meant that once again, the station is under African-American ownership.

+WQOK had carried the syndicated Russ Parr Morning Show.
+In January 2016, Parr was replaced by The Rickey Smiley Morning Show, which is syndicated by parent company Urban One.
+Smiley's show was moved to WFXC and WFXK, and was replaced on K97.5 by The Morning Hustle with hosts Kyle Santillian and Lore’l, also syndicated by Urban One.

-Changing the City of License
+Changing the city of license and tower

-In 2007, WQOK asked the FCC to move its city of license to Carrboro, put the transmitter on a tower in Durham and decrease from Class C1 to C2.
+In 2007, WQOK asked the FCC to move its city of license to Carrboro.
+It would put the transmitter on a tower in Durham, closer to the Research Triangle's population center.
+That would also mean a decrease from Class C1 to C2.

 This dropped the power from 100,000 watts to 50,000 watts and all but eliminated coverage of Virginia.

-But with the tower moved to the center of the Research Triangle, listeners in offices and apartment buildings likely get a clearer signal.
-It also reduces a short-spacing issue with WWWV in Charlottesville, Virginia, which also broadcasts on 97.5 MHz.
+It reduced a short-spacing issue with WWWV in Charlottesville, Virginia, which also broadcasts on 97.5 MHz.
 The station's new tower is shared with WFXC.

-WQOK had carried the syndicated Russ Parr Morning Show.
-In January 2016, Parr was replaced by The Rickey Smiley Morning Show, which is syndicated by parent company Urban One.